Skip to content

 External Services & Credentials Required

-• PostgreSQL Database: Requires database credentials with read/write access to:
+• PostgreSQL Database: Requires connection credentials for the database containing:

 • dailyProfitTracking table (main data storage)